Massivemiike/Graffiti/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is currently under private development and is not seeking contribution.
+Code is wholly owned by Michael Wright.

 ---